-Timely steam processing is an extension of stateful stream processing in which time plays some role in the computation.
-Among other things, this is the case when you do time series analysis, when doing aggregations based on certain time periods (typically called windows), or when you do event processing where the time when an event occured is important.
+Timely stream processing is an extension of stateful stream processing in which time plays some role in the computation.
+Among other things, this is the case when you do time series analysis, when doing aggregations based on certain time periods (typically called windows), or when you do event processing where the time when an event occurred is important.

 In the following sections we will highlight some of the topics that you should consider when working with timely Flink Applications.